 The Villages Charter School, Inc. (the School) is a not-for-profit corporation organized in 1999 pursuant to Chapter 617, Florida Statutes, Florida Not-for-Profit Corporation Act, and Section 1002.33 Florida Statutes, and operates an elementary, middle school, and high school as a charter school in the workplace.
-The School also operates an early childhood development and life-long learning program which is not included with the charter provisions.
 The governing body of the School is the Board of Directors, which is composed of five members.